quirkles/madrid_reds_graphql/README.md

 ## External services
 The auth and the signup flows send an email with a link to the expected url of a gcp function to exist that handles the token and sets a jwt.

-You can get the jwt from the mutations those functuons would call:
+You can get the jwt from the mutations those functions would call:

 ```graphql
     authenticateSignInToken(emailAddress: $emailAddress, secret: $secret) {